Consensys/linea-ens/README.md

 ### Deploy contracts

-In second terminal, deploy L1 and L2 smart contracts:
+In second terminal, deploy L1 and L2 smart contracts.

 Set your `.env` config file.
 You can copy [env.example](./packages/contracts/.env.example):